-If you are a senior (age 60 or older) and you need help with a legal problem, have a question you think a lawyer should answer, or have been sued and don’t know where to turn, call our Senior Legal Hotline.
+Senior Legal Advice Line.
+If you are a senior (age 60 or older) and you need help with a civil legal problem, you have a question you think a lawyer should answer, or you have been sued and don’t know where to turn, call our Senior Legal Advice Line.

-If you are a Tenant and need help with a legal problem related to your housing (such as evictions, repairs, security deposits, or housing discrimination) or a Homeowner needing assistance with foreclosure prevention, have a question you think a lawyer should answer, or have been sued and don’t know where to turn, call our Housing Hotline.
-This Hotline is limited to low income people living in Idaho.
+Housing Legal Advice Line.
+If you are a tenant and need help with a legal problem related to your housing (such as evictions, repairs, security deposits, or housing discrimination) or you are a homeowner that needs help with foreclosure prevention, you have a question you think a lawyer should answer, or you have been sued and don’t know where to turn, call our Housing Advice Line.

 You must have a civil legal problem.
-Our Advice and Hotlines cannot help with criminal problems, including traffic tickets.
+Our Advice Lines cannot help with criminal problems, including traffic tickets.
 Below you will find examples of civil legal problems.
 If you are unsure, call anyway.

 Don’t wait to call.
 Many legal problems are made worse when people delay getting help.

 Get your documents and facts together before you call.
-The Advice and Hotline staff will be able to give you better advice if you have specific and correct information.
+The Advice Line staff will be able to give you better advice if you have specific and correct information.

 Examples of common civil legal problems:

 - Powers of Attorney